3 min read

 Do you know what that feels like?
 It’s the same when you can’t stick to any one of your habits—good or bad.
 Waking up early, reading, meditating, journaling, you name it.

 What happens if we can’t stick to our good habits?
 We become restless.
 That’s harmful behavior because you’re not fully free.
 I mentioned the working out example to my friends recently, and every single one of them who worked out regularly could relate.

 4 min read

-Sometimes a small thing disturbs me.
+Sometimes a small thing disturbs me that causes a negative thought loop.
 Somebody might say something that rubs me the wrong way.
 I might get a minor injury that prevents me from working out.
 Something at work might go wrong.

 Do you know that feeling?
 Before you know it, you’re questioning everything about your life, career, health, or relationship.